martong/vim-quick-search/README.md

 Since \v is used, you will have the same matches in the vim buffers what you have with your search engine.
 (Both ack and ag uses perl regexes, and \v is very close to that.)

+The :FL command is similar to :F, but it will use \V.

 ## Search history
 In all the three cases above, the search is pushed to the search history.
+Also the corresponding :F or :FL command will pushed to the command history.

 ## Mappings
 This plugins provides you a default mapping `<leader>s`.